 - Plan your field trips for the coming warm months.

 In the Winter Sky

-The Winter Solstice signals the beginning of the winter season.
+The Winter Solstice signals the mid-point or beginning of the winter season, depending on your viewpoint.
 It occurs every year on December 21 or 22.
 It is the time when the sun is at its lowest point in the sky.